Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 W "What the hell are you doin' here?
 Spit it out, or I'll make your hat into swiss cheese."<br>
 TF "Now, feller, no need to get uppidy.
 I'm here to exchange a few words, and nothin' else, if you don't mind."<br>
 A "What do you want?"<br>
 TF "I was informed that them Feds were roughin' up some folk back at Snakeflats.
-And I went to investigate myself."<br>
+So I went to investigate myself."<br>
 TF "Seems them Feds got one of your folk.
 And I heard they was gon' uppin' dem lawgiver patrols in der area."<br>
 TF "Those highridin', bootlickin', effeminin', coastal teasippers!"<br>
 TF "Their fancy au-to-mobiiiles, and their pretty colorful dresses, and their mellow cat-lickity ciders, ain't nothin' but some fairy dust on the trail."<br>